So you’re looking for a solar powered Garmin with lasting battery life and premium features. Should you go for a fenix or an Enduro?

 Let’s start with the obvious question – which watch costs more?
 Then we can get into the feature differences.

 The Garmin fenix 7X Pro Pro is the oldest watch of the three, so you’d think it was the cheapest.
 But it’s not.
-It originally retails for $999.99 – but it’s typically on sale now for $899.99.
+It originally retails for $999.99.
+Now that the fenix 8 has been out for a while, you may find steeper discounts – down to $750 or so.

-That sale puts it in line with the Garmin Enduro 3.
-The Enduro was released this summer with a retail price of $899.99 – cheaper than the fenix 7X Pro used to be and on par with its new sale price.
+That may make it a little cheaper than the Garmin Enduro 3.
+The Enduro was released last summer with a retail price of $899.99 – cheaper than the fenix 7X Pro used to be and but more than its typical discounted price.

 Meanwhile, the garmin Fenix 8 Solar is significantly more expensive.
 It retails for $1199.99.
 The smaller version is slightly cheaper, but it also comes with less battery life.

 You’re probably wondering, then – what does the fenix 8 bring to the table?
-Not a lot, considering the premium price.
+Not a ton, considering the premium price.

 The Garmin fenix 7X Pro vs Garmin Enduro 3